Showing posts with label witchcraft charms. Show all posts

 Prayer of Renunciation

 Father, in the name of Jesus Christ, I repent for trusting in charms, amulets, crystals, symbols, objects, rituals, or any occult power for protection, healing, luck, money, love, guidance, or peace.
 I renounce every charm, spell, talisman, New Age object, occult covenant, and familiar spirit connected to these things.
 I break every agreement I made knowingly or unknowingly with the kingdom of darkness.
 I declare that Jesus Christ alone is my protection, healer, provider, peace, and deliverer.
 I command every spirit attached to charms, witchcraft, fear, superstition, divination, and idolatry to leave me now in the name of Jesus Christ.
 I cover myself, my home, and my family with the blood of Jesus.
-Holy Spirit, cleanse me and fill every place where the enemy had access.
+Holy Spirit, cleanse me and fill every place where the enemy has access.
 In Jesus’ name, amen.

 Strong Closing Thought